wp-plugins/revisionary/readme.txt

 == Changelog ==

-= 1.1.4-dev =
+= 1.1.4 - 5 Apr 2011 =
+* BugFix : Role Options, Role Defaults menu items were not available on 3.1 multisite
+* BugFix : Pending / Scheduled Revisions could not be previewed by Revisors
 * BugFix : "Submit Revision" button caption changed to "Update" or "Schedule" following publish date selection
 * BugFix : PHP Warning on post creation / update
-* BugFix : Pending / Scheduled Revisions could not be previewed by Revisors
 * Change : Hide Preview button from Revisors when editing for pending revision submission